We help leading organizations provide effective non-drug options for mental health

 Bill via pharmacy invoice

-Deep integrations mean you get to bill for therapeutic use via your pharmacy invoice.
+Deep integrations mean you get to bill via your pharmacy invoice.

-Mental health care with proven outcomes and cost savings
+Mental health programs with proven outcomes and cost savings

 Outcomes reporting

-Receive data on improvements in clinical outcomes including sleep, anxiety, stress, and productivity.
+Receive data on improvements in mental wellbeing including sleep, anxiety, stress, and mood.

 Near-term ROI